seafishleo/HW/HW4/README.md

 ### 4. How does replacing the ninth-grade scores affect the following
 - Math and reading scores by grade: No difference after we replaced the ninth-grade score.
 The only thing is the ninth-grade score is None.

-- Scores by school spending: If we formated the number to integer, we won't find out the difference.
+- Scores by school spending: If we formatted the number to integer, we won't find out the difference.
 So I traced back to the pre-formatted data and find out, the "$630-644" group of average scores and passing percentage has slightly decreased.

 - Scores by school size: Has the same result as "Scores by school spending", so I use the pre-formatted data and then find out the "Medium (1000-2000)" group of average scores and passing percentage has slightly decreased.